Main Semicolon Tattoo Takeaways:

 - A semicolon tattoo features the semicolon punctuation mark (;).

-- A semicolon tattoo is an affirmation of life and a message of solidarity in the war against suicide, addiction, and depression.
+- It is a message of solidarity in the struggle against suicide, addiction, and depression.

-- In grammar, a semicolon signifies a pause before a sentence continues.
+- In grammar, instead of choosing to end a sentence with a period, authors use a semicolon to mean a pause before a sentence continues.

 - Project Semicolon is a nonprofit organization designed to support individuals struggling with mental illness or suicidal tendencies.

-- Creative semicolon designs transform the symbol into cats, dragonflies, and other unique artwork.
+- Creative semicolon designs make the tattoo more personal by transforming the symbol into hearts, infinity signs, butterflies, dragonflies, and other unique artwork.